 Many modern cameras cannot only take still pictures, but also record videos.
 The E-PL8 indeed provides for movie recording, while the 1Ds does not.
 The highest resolution format that the E-PL8 can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 1Ds has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The table below summarizes some of the other core capabilities of the Canon 1Ds and Olympus E-PL8 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1Ds, but is missing on the E-PL8 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1Ds does not have a selfie-screen.

 The Olympus E-PL8 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1Ds writes its imaging data to Compact Flash cards, while the E-PL8 uses SDXC cards.